LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 If you aren’t into hiking, the Lower Delicate Arch Viewpoint is just a short hike (100 yards) off the park road and can give you some nice perspectives of the arch.

-Fiery Furnace
+The Fiery Furnace

 The Fiery Furnace is another absolute must-see for all visitors to Arches National Park.
 It consists of an amazing collection of narrow sandstone canyons, natural arches, and other rock formations.
-While the view from the Fiery Furnace Viewpoint (see below) is amazing in its own right, I would definitely recommend getting close-up by doing some hiking.
+While the view from the Fiery Furnace Viewpoint (see below) is amazing in its own right, I would definitely recommend getting close-ups by doing some hiking.

-Keep in mind, there are no trails into the Fiery Furnace.
+Keep in mind that there are no trails into the Fiery Furnace.
 It is a labyrinth of canyons that can only be accessed by either taking a ranger-guided hike or obtaining a day-use permit from the visitor center.
 It requires doing a bit of planning, but it is well worth it.

 If you are an inexperienced hiker, I would absolutely recommend the ranger-led hikes.
 I have done quite a bit of hiking in my life, and I found the ranger-guided hike to be both informative and fun.